-Based on the known hearing capabilities of sturgeon and the findings that they are primarily detectors of particle motion and little or no pressure, it is difficult to use pressure as a measure for potential behavioral impacts on sturgeon (e.g., 150 dB re 1 μ Pa rms).
+Based on the known hearing capabilities of sturgeon and the findings that they are primarily detectors of particle motion rather than changes in pressure, it is difficult to use pressure as a measure for potential behavioral impacts on sturgeon (e.g., 150 dB re $1 \mu Pa$ rms).
 Indeed, as pointed out by Lovell et al. (2005), since sturgeon are primarily (and perhaps only) sensitive to particle motion, it will take a much higher level of signal (with much higher sound pressures) to elicit behavioral responses from sturgeon than from fish that are primarily pressure sensitive.

+6.1.1.12.1.
 Sturgeon Behavior at 150 dB re 1 μPa rms

 There are no data to indicate how sturgeon will behave in response to sound pressure at the NMFS criterion level.
-However, even if one makes the assumption that sturgeon do detect pressure signals, the likelihood of a behavioral response, such as avoidance or startle, at 150 dB re 1 μ Pa is very low when one takes into consideration the data presented above regarding known behavioral responses of fish.
+However, even if one makes the assumption that sturgeon do detect pressure signals, the likelihood of a behavioral response, such as avoidance or startle, at 150 dB re 1 μ Pa rms is very low when one takes into consideration the data presented above regarding known behavioral responses of fish.
 In all cases, other than in the acoustically flawed studies by Purser and Radford (2011) and Andersson et al. (2007) (discussed above), fish show no responses to sounds at 150 dB re 1 μ Pa rms.
-Other studies show small responses at substantially higher sound levels to which fish either habituate or from which they recover shortly after the end of exposure (e.g., McCauley et al. 2000, 2008; Wardle et al. 2001).
+Other studies show small responses at substantially higher sound levels to which fish either habituate or from which they recover shortly after the end of exposure (e.g., McCauley et al. 2000, 2008; Fewtrell and McCauley, 2012; Wardle et al. 2001).
 In some cases, no response has been observed even at sound levels substantially higher than 150 dB re 1 μ Pa (e.g., Jorgensen and Gyselman (2009)).
+The rms (root mean square) which is being used to evaluate behavioral effects represents an average pressure over time and is different than the interim West Coast criterion of 206 dB re 1 μ Pa for peak SPL, which is indicative of the highest sound level in a signal (Figure 15).

-It is also worth noting that, in using the modeled isopleths of areas in which 150 dB re 1 μ Pa would result from pile driving (see Figures 16-19), these sounds may not be detectable to fish if there is any masking from other ambient noises, such as those produced by the river, boats, and other non-project related sources (e.g., traffic on the current bridge, the railway along the shore of the Hudson River).
+It is also worth noting that, in using the modeled isopleths of areas in which 150 dB re 1 μ Pa rms would result from pile driving (Figures 17-20), these sounds may not be detectable to fish if there is any masking from other ambient noises, such as those produced by the river, boats, and other non-project related sources (e.g., traffic on the current bridge, the railway along the shore of the Hudson River).
 As a consequence, even though the 150 dB re 1 μ Pa isopleth from driving a 3-m (10-ft) pile (assuming a 10 dB reduction from noise attenuation measures) is considerable in the east-west direction, masking would mean that the sound is not perceived by the fish as being 150 dB re 1 μ Pa until the actual sound level (without the presence of a masker) is approximately 5-10 dB higher.